mskcc/tempo/docs/bioinformatic-components.md

 ## Somatic Analyses

-* __SNVs and Indels__ are called using [MuTect2](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.beta.4/org_broadinstitute_hellbender_tools_walkers_mutect_Mutect2.php) and [Strelka2](https://github.com/Illumina/strelka).
+* __SNVs and indels__ are called using [MuTect2](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.beta.4/org_broadinstitute_hellbender_tools_walkers_mutect_Mutect2.php) and [Strelka2](https://github.com/Illumina/strelka).
 Subsequently, they are combined, annotated and filtered as described [in the section on variant annotation and filtering](variant-annotation-and-filtering.md#somatic-snvs-and-indels).
 * __Structural variants__ are detected by [Delly](https://github.com/dellytools/delly) and [Manta](https://github.com/Illumina/manta) then combined, filtered and annotated as described [in the section on variant annotation and filtering](variant-annotation-and-filtering.md#somatic-and-germline-svs).
 * __Copy-number analysis__ is performed with [FACETS](https://github.com/mskcc/facets) and processed using [facets-suite](https://github.com/mskcc/facets-suite).
 Locus-specific copy-number, purity and ploidy estimates are integrated with the SNV/indel calls to perform clonality and zygosity analyses.
 * __Microsatellite instability__ is detected using [MSIsensor](https://github.com/ding-lab/msisensor).